Roman (vehicle manufacturer)

 ROMAN (with the DAC division) is a truck and bus manufacturer from Brașov, Romania.
 It was established after World War II on the foundation of the old ROMLOC automotive factory built in 1921.
-In 1948, the industrial plant was named Steagul Roșu (The Red Flag), and later Intreprinderea de Autocamioane Brașov (Brașov Truck Works).
+In 1948, the industrial plant was named Steagul Roșu ('Red Flag'), and later Intreprinderea de Autocamioane Brașov ('Brașov Truck Works').
 In 1990, it became ROMAN SA.
 The company has a special truck division, under the DAC brand name.